DediData/Bootstrap-RTL/README.md

 ## Contribute

-if you want to contribute to this project, You can simply edit files and submit your changes here, Or if you know what is GitHub, So please fork this project :)
+if you want to contribute to this project, You can simply edit files and submit your changes here, Or if you know what is GitHub, So please [Fork](https://github.com/parsmizban/RTL-Bootstrap/fork) this project :)

 ## Author